-- 1) Apply a V-Pull using Ford approved T-hooks. - 2) no unit should be put in a position where contact is made with the front air dam; - Mirrors can move away from the vehicle during the transport (due to wind/travel).
+- 1) Apply a "V-Pull" using Ford approved T-hooks. - 2) Mirrors can move away from the vehicle during the transport (due to wind/travel).
 Inspect mirrors on both sides before loading and unloading to make sure they are folded tight against the vehicle.
-Failure to adhere could cause contact to certain hoses/ and or parts of the haulaway truck. - 4) no unit with a drop-in bed liner (i.e. non-spray bed liner) or a tonneau hard cover should be backed on these units should only be loaded facing forward. - 5) Extreme care should be used to ensure that none of the hooks come in contact with the underbody components while securing or releasing the vehicle from the tie down chains.
+Failure to adhere could cause contact to certain hoses/ and or parts of the haulaway truck. - 3) No unit with a drop-in bed liner (i.e. non-spray bed liner) or a tonneau cover should be backed on these units should only be loaded facing forward. - 4) Extreme care should be used to ensure that none of the hooks come in contact with the underbody components while securing or releasing the vehicle from the tie down chains.
 Chains should form 30-50 degree angles in line with the tie down holes.
 Only T-Hooks should be used on all Ford products per existing Ford standards.
-Ensure that all 4 chains have been released before moving vehicles during unloading. - 6) F-150s are restricted to the top deck only using the rear two positions only.
-They should only be tied down using Inboard V chain configurations only.
-Extreme caution should be taken to avoid contact with the wiring and stabilizer bar while securing units.
-See below graph.
+Ensure that all 4 chains have been released before moving vehicles during unloading.